 Rev. Sharon Wylie

-Doing the long haul work of changing the world means we must pay attention to how we sustain ourselves.
-This is the eighth sermon in a 10-part series inspired by the book Active Hope by Chris Johnstone and Joanna Macy.
+We’ve been talking about hope and activism all year.
+What do we want to remember going forward?
+This is the final sermon in a 10-part series inspired by the book Active Hope by Chris Johnstone and Joanna Macy.